cjdbarlow/bedside-notebook/anaesthesia/neuro/aneurysm.md

 ##Intraoperative
-Aneurysmal rupture:
+Aneurysmal Rupture:
 * Call for help
 * Reduce bleeding
+	* Requires urgent surgical control of source
+	* **Reverse heparin** if in IR
 	* Induce hypotension to reduce haemorrhage
+		* Target:
+			* SBP <100mmHg if in IR
+			* Reduction of haemorrhage if in OT
+		* Strategies
-	Many strategies - will depend on anaesthetic currently running/drawn up/what is available.
+		Multiple options; will depend on severity of haemorrhage and what is currently running/drawn up/available.
 Some include:
+			* Anaesthetic agents
 				* Propofol
-		Immediately available and intimately familar, but may not be enough.
+				Immediately available and intimately familiar, but may not be enough.
 				* Remifentanil bolus (e.g. 1ug/kg)
+				* Thiopentone
+			* Cardiac agents
 				* Adenosine
+				* Labetalol
 				* Esmolol
 				* GTN
+				3-5mg/kg bolus, then 3-5mg/kg/hr, targeted to burst suppression.
 	* Compress ipsilateral carotid artery to reduce bleeding
-* Volume resuscitate
+* Volume resuscitation
 	* Increase IVT rate
 	* Begin transfusion
 * Consider cerebroprotective strategies

-Induced hypotension:
+Induced Hypotension:
 * May be requested to reduce risk of aneurysmal bleeding
 * Aim SBP 60-80mmHg
 Consider: